yohanboniface/casperserver/README.md

 casper.then(function () {
     // This will indicate the content of the response to serve to this path this.server.watchPath("/a-path-or-a-regex/", {content: "the content of the response"});
+    // can be also:
+    this.server.watchPath("/a-path-or-a-regex/", {content: function(request) {
+        /* do something according to the request values*/ return content
+        }
+    });
-    // do some tests needing to access to the watched path });
+    // then do some tests of you application needing to access to the given path });